emonhossainraihan/Notes/language/JavaScript Scope.md

 **The Principle of Least Access**: This principle is also applied to programming language designs, where it is called scope in most programming languages including JavaScript

 Variables are statically scoped in JavaScript.
+Fundamentally, scope is function-based while context is object-based.
+In other words, scope pertains to the variable access of a function when it is invoked and is unique to each invocation.
+Context is always the value of the this keyword which is a reference to the object that “owns” the currently executing code.
+- A context of a function is the value of this for that function
+- Scope on the other hand defines the way JavaScript resolves a variable at run time.

 In the JavaScript language there are two types of scopes:

 - Global Scope
 - Local Scope